 - Spend time on the right leads: One of the biggest reason why sales and marketing are always beating each other’s brains out is poor lead quality.
 When marketing keeps on sending poor quality leads, sales keeps on wasting its precious time fighting lost causes.
 However, by tracking lead scores and only passing on hot leads, a marketing team gives a sales team the luxury to only spend time on the right leads.

 - Lead segmentation: By segmenting leads based on various factors like buying cycle stages, buying preferences and locations etc. you can help your sales team generate targeted strategies which can eventually lead to higher conversion rates.

 - Witness the activities of prospects (as they perform them): A sales team would love to know exactly when a prospect performs a certain action.
 For example, if a sales team gets notified immediately when a prospect fills a certain form or subscribes to a newsletter, they can take appropriate actions and strike the iron while it’s still hot.

 Marketing automation can help eliminate the differences and bridge the metaphorical gap between the sales and marketing teams within a business.
 It can also make it easier for you to collect and use customer data by creating a holistic picture of your prospects, leads and customers.
-As we established in this article, if used correctly, using a marketing automation tool can enable a company to enhance its revenue and eventually help it grow.
+If used correctly, a marketing automation tool can enable a company to enhance its revenue and eventually help it grow.